-If the instrument is operated in a temperature-controlled environment, the cyclic frequency drift correction can - for time-critical applications - be switched off after an operating period of \geq 30 minutes.
+If the instrument is operated in a temperature-controlled environment, the cyclic frequency drift correction can - for time-critical applications - be switched off after an operating period of $\geq$ 30 minutes.

-This function is available only on model R&S FSP40.
+This function is available only on model R&S FSU8 and higher.